heycarsten/personal-page/app/markdown/pages/tools-and-processes.md

 ### [Things 3](https://culturedcode.com/things/)

 I’ve been using Things for years, it’s essentially a to-do list and reminders app.
 It fits in seamlessly to my workflow, I use it on my iPad, iPhone, and on my desktop.
-I can also share tasks with Erin.
+I can also share tasks with Erin via Apple Reminders.
 It’s my preference for managing all of the little things that come at me, that I can’t get to immediately.

 ### [1Password](https://1password.com)